franporcel/rs-shmem-udp-gateway/README.md

 For convenience, the rest of the README will use the Linux variable sign ($) instead of the Windows variable signs (%%).

 ## Multicast example

+You will need 3 terminals to run this example.

 1. On terminal 1, source the variables script and run an RTI DDS Ping publisher on SHMEM acting as a local publisher:
     ```